The Extrinsic Primitive Torsion Problem: Normal generators for P k

 It follows that the conjugacy classes of primitive elements are naturally identified with $\Out_+(F_2)$ modulo the stabilizer of the conjugacy class $[a]$.
 This stabilizer is $\langle \bar \psi_2 \rangle$.

 The primitive conjugacy classes come naturally in pairs: if $g \in F_2$ is primitive, then we call the conjugacy classes $[g]$ and $[g^{-1}]$ {\em opposites}.
-We'll denote the collection of unions of opposite pairs of conjugacy classes by ${\mathcal P}$.
+We will denote the collection of unions of opposite pairs of conjugacy classes by ${\mathcal P}$.
 Opposites are related by the action of the central involution $\bar \psi_1^2$ of $\Out_+(F_2)$:

 \begin{prop} If $[g]$ is a primitive conjugacy class then its opposite $[g^{-1}]$ is $\bar \psi_1^2([g])$. \end{prop} \begin{proof} From the lemma above we have $[g]=\bar \psi([a])$ for some $\bar \psi \in \Out_+(F_2)$.
 Since $\psi_1^2(a)=a^{-1}$ we have $\bar \psi_1^2([a])=[a^{-1}]$ and $[g^{-1}]=\bar \psi \circ \bar \psi_1^2([a])$.
 Since $\bar \psi_1^2$ is central in $\Out_+(F_2)$ we have $[g^{-1}]=\bar \psi_1^2 \circ \bar \psi([a])=\bar \psi_1^2([g])$. \end{proof}